anvilistas/tabulator/README.md

 These can be called before the tabulator is built.

+---

 ### Snake Case

 JS tabulator uses camelCase.
 Whereas Python formatting guide suggests snake case.
-You can use camelCase but if you prefer to use snake case it is supported in the following places.
+You can always use camelCase but if you prefer to use snake case it is supported in the following places.

 - any tabulator instance method
 - any method called on a tabulator row, cell or column